 Some roads are defective because of their design.
 In most cities, there are certain areas where a lot of accidents occur.
 In most situations, residents consistently demand a solution to the problem.
 However, the requests get denied or delayed and lead to additional crashes.

 Poor road designs that most often lead to accidents include:

-The critical component in any road defect case is whether or not a government entity held a duty to prevent damages from an accident.
+The critical component in any road defect case is whether or not a government entity holds a duty to prevent damages from an accident.
 Although public entities must maintain their roadways, the court system applies a standard called reasonable care.

 Reasonable care generally depends on the circumstances surrounding a particular road and the accident that occurred on it.
 A judge or insurance adjuster will need to determine if the entity exercised reasonable care in preventing injury to a driver or passenger.

 An example of reasonable care is if an entity responsible for repairing potholes knew of one’s existence for months but failed to fix it.
 As a result, a car crash occurred that caused bodily harm.
 A judge could find that the entity should have exercised reasonable care to report and fix the pothole promptly.

 Evaluating reasonable care related to road defects involves specific federal and local regulations.
 The American Association of State Highway and Transportation Officials (AASHTO) and the Manual for Uniform Traffic Control Devices (MUTCD) set standards regarding all roadways throughout the country.
 In Missouri, the Missouri Standard Specification for Highway Construction governs the design, construction, and maintenance of its state’s roads.

 To prove a government entity caused your accident, your St. Louis road defect accident attorney must show that the following exists:

 Road defect cases are unique because of the existence of sovereign immunity.
 Under this doctrine, private parties are not allowed to sue a government entity, such as the city, county, or state.
 You can’t file a lawsuit against any of those entities unless there’s a specific law that permits legal action.